MaxwellGrant90/MaxwellGrant90/README.md

-Project 1 - My Construction Story - an annotated time series graph with Matplotlib in a Jupyter Notebook about companies I worked for using a public database with over 3.7M rows.
+Project 1 - My Construction Story - an annotated time series graph with Matplotlib in a Jupyter Notebook about companies I worked for using a public database with 3.76M rows and counting.

 -A step by step commentary of retreiving a SoQL query from an Socrates API to a cleaned and ready to plot dataframe.
 A short story about my career is included.